Sew Fast Sew Easy

 Sew Fast Sew Easy was a corporation based in the Garment District in New York City, that is best known for sewing classes, sewing patterns and sewing books.
 It was founded in 1991 by Elissa K. Meyrich, a designer in New York City's garment district for over 26 years, an instructor at Parsons School of Design, and an author and contributing writer to sewing publications.
 Sew Fast Sew Easy classes were part of a resurgence in traditional home economics enabled by networked technologies including Internet chat groups and digitally-adjustable patterns.

+History

-The company created NYC's first Stitch and Bitch group in 1997.
-The company started an Internet guestbook, the Stitch and Bitch Cafe, in 1998.
+In 1997, the company created NYC's first Stitch and Bitch group.

+In 1998, the company started an Internet guestbook, the Stitch and Bitch Cafe.

+In 1999, knitting book author Debbie Stoller established a knitting group called "Stich ‘n Bitch" [sic] in the East Village of Manhattan.

 A controversy around rights to the phrase "Stitch and Bitch" then arose.
-In 2002, Sew Fast Sew Easy registered a service mark designation for "Stitch & Bitch Café."
+In 2002, Sew Fast Sew Easy registered a service mark designation for "Stitch & Bitch Café".